Professor Khoo Teng Chye

 But you know the answer, right?

 Well, but you've said something, if I may, very, very important, that, as it were, some of the things that you have invented are now, in a sense, technical tools and skills that can be learned and borrowed and used.
 But some of the other things that you have invented have, right at their heart, trust, organisational agility, alignment, consensus building, something that's about common purpose, and these things are a little bit less tangible.
 And as you've also said, other urban governance systems sometimes militate against those things.
-So I think you made a very important point that, in a sense, hadn't been explicit in our conversations before.
-So back to Caitlin with, I think, a couple more questions and then we'll wrap up.
+So I think you made a very important point.

 That's great.
-I have, I think, two questions on my list that I'd love to ask.
+I have, I think, two questions.
 The first is, Mr Khoo, are there notable shocks or events that have happened in Singapore's life - COVID might be one, and you mentioned independence as another - that have either wounded Singapore or shaped the way that it does things in a way that has had a lasting impact on it?

 Khoo Teng Chye